ha-king/responsive-sg-control/README.md

   | S3 Key               | The S3 location of the Lambda ZIP.
 No leading slashes. (ex.
 Lambda.zip or controls/lambda.zip. )
   | Notification Email   | An email address where you would like violation notifications sent
   | Logging Level        | Control the verbosity of the logs.
 INFO should only be used for debug
+  | Port Value           | TCP port value to evaluate for open ingress